sandialabs/Spitfire/docs/source/combustion.rst

 Reactor types
 _____________
-The demonstration scripts in ``spitfire/demo/reactors/`` that haven't been covered in previous sections exist to showcase some of the reactor types available in Spitfire.
+A few other demonstration scripts in ``spitfire_demo/reactors/`` that haven't been covered in previous sections showcase some of the reactor types available in Spitfire.
 Spitfire provides three types of specifications and twelve types of reactors in total:

 - **configuration**: whether the reactor is isobaric (constant pressure) or isochoric (constant volume)